plops/cl-dmd-control/README.md

 I could also store up to 96 bitplanes directly in the device and run them at maximal 4000Hz.
 But I rather want to generate the data on a GPU using OpenGL and perhaps OpenCL.

+Eventually I want to use it in a fluorescence Microscope.
+If necessary I will remove the optics and LED light source use a laser for illumination.